Krishbelwal/Netflix_Content_Analysis/Readme.md

 - **Power BI:** Dashboard development & visualization

 ## 4. Data Cleaning Steps
-- Standardized text by converting columns to capitalized format.
+- Standardised text by converting columns to capitalised format.
 - Handled missing values in `Director`, `Cast`, and `Country` columns using the "Go - Special" method.
 - Used **Split Column (by delimiter)** in Power Query to separate multiple values in `Genres` and `Country` columns.
 - Applied **Unpivot Columns** to transform the data into a normalized row format for better analysis.